 Prices for certain of our products are subject to fluctuations arising from changes in domestic and international supply and demand, labor costs, competition, market speculation, government regulations, tariffs and trade restrictions, and periodic delays in delivery.
-Certain products we distribute have recently seen extreme price volatility, caused in large part by the contributory effects of COVID-19 and the international conflicts.
-Price inflation may impact demand for these products while price deflation may reduce our net sales and compress our margins.
+Certain products we distribute have recently seen extreme price volatility.
+Price inflation may impact demand for these products, while price deflation may reduce our net sales and compress our margins.
 There is no assurance that we can successfully pass on price increases from our vendors to our customers.
 In addition, we may experience changes in our customer mix or in our product mix.
 Our operating results may be negatively impacted if customers require more lower-margin products from us and fewer higher-margin products.